This section documents all changes and bug fixes applied since the release of 5.1.12.

 In the Workbench Preferences dialog, on the Diagram tab, in the Tables panel, the check boxes Show Column Types and Show Column Flags did not work correctly.
 Selecting or deselecting Show Column Types only had an effect when MySQL Workbench was restarted.
 Selecting Show Column Flags had no effect at all, and the flags were never displayed.
 (Bug #44586)

-would have no effect and the column data type would remain
+INTEGER(n)this would have no effect and the column data type would remain unchanged.
+However, if

-this was accepted and the data type changed accordingly.
+INT(n)was entered this was accepted and the data type changed accordingly.
+(Bug #44552)

 When a new index was created in the Indexes tab for a table that already had indexes, the previously displayed index field remained selected.
 This caused concern that the newly created index would be on the wrong field.
 (Bug #44532)